 CUROSURF should only be administered by those trained and experienced in the care, resuscitation, and stabilization of preterm infants.

-Pulmonary Hemorrhage is a known complication of premature birth and very low birth-weight and has been reported with CUROSURF.
+Pulmonary hemorrhage, a known complication of premature birth and very low birth-weight, has been reported with CUROSURF.
 The rates of common complications of prematurity observed in a multicenter single-dose study that enrolled infants 700–2000 g birth weight with RDS requiring mechanical ventilation and FiO2 ≥ 0.60 are as follows for CUROSURF 2.5 mL/kg (200 mg/kg) (n=78) and control (n=66; no surfactant) respectively: acquired pneumonia (17% vs. 21%), acquired septicemia (14% vs. 18%), bronchopulmonary dysplasia (18% vs. 22%), intracranial hemorrhage (51% vs. 64%), patent ductus arteriosus (60% vs. 48%), pneumothorax (21% vs. 36%) and pulmonary interstitial emphysema (21% vs. 38%).

 CUROSURF® (poractant alfa) Intratracheal Suspension is indicated for the rescue treatment of Respiratory Distress Syndrome (RDS) in premature infants.
 CUROSURF reduces mortality and pneumothoraces associated with RDS.